Table of Contents

 How are blood clots diagnosed?

-The initial step in making the diagnosis of a blood clot is obtaining a patient history.
+The first step in making the diagnosis of a blood clot is talking to the patient and family to understand the situation.
 The blood clot itself does not cause a problem.
 It's the location of the blood clot and its effect on blood flow that causes symptoms and signs.
 If a blood clot or thrombus is a consideration, the history may expand to explore risk factors or situations that might put the patient at risk for forming a clot.

 Venous blood clots often develop slowly with a gradual onset of swelling, pain, and discoloration.
 Symptoms of a venous thrombus will often progress over hours.

 Arterial thrombi occur as an acute event.
 Tissues need oxygen immediately, and the loss of blood supply creates a situation in which symptoms begin immediately.

 There may be symptoms that precede the acute artery blockage that may be warning signs of the potential future complete occlusion of the blood vessel.